-Praised for her “lively, incisive soprano” by the New York Times, Emily Pogorelc is currently a member of the 2018-19 ensemble of The Patrick G. and Shirley W. Ryan Opera Center at Lyric Opera of Chicago.
+Praised for her “lively, incisive soprano” by The New York Times, Emily Pogorelc is currently an ensemble member of The Patrick G. and Shirley W. Ryan Opera Center at Lyric Opera of Chicago.

-In the Lyric Opera of Chicago’s upcoming 2018-19 season, Ms. Pogorelc sings Noémie in Massenet’s Cendrillon, the trainbearer in Strauss’s Elektra, and covers the roles of Ilia in Mozart’s Idomeneo, Woodbird in Wagner’s Siegfried and Dalinda in Handel’s Ariodante.
-She will also appear in the Ryan Opera Center’s Rising Stars concert, celebrating the young artists in April 2019.
-Following the Lyric Opera season, she returns to Madison Symphony Orchestra to sing the Mater Gloriosa in Mahler 8 or “Symphony of a Thousand.”
+In 2018-19 season at Lyric Opera of Chicago, Ms. Pogorelc performed the roles of Noémie in Massenet’s Cendrillon and the trainbearer in Strauss’s Elektra.
+She also covered the roles of Ilia in Mozart’s Idomeneo, Woodbird in Wagner’s Siegfried and Dalinda in Handel’s Ariodante.
+She sang selections from Mozart’s Mitridate, Don Giovanni and Verdi’s Falstaff in the Rising Stars concert with the Lyric Opera orchestra, and she returned to the Madison Symphony Orchestra to sing the Mater Gloriosa in Mahler 8 or “Symphony of a Thousand”.

-In Ms Pogorelc’s 2017-18 season, she debuted with the Bel Canto Chorus of Milwaukee, Madison Symphony Orchestra and New Jersey Symphony Orchestra, as well as making her Washington National Opera debut as Cunégonde in Francesca Zambello’s production of Candide.
+In the 2017-18 season, Ms. Pogorelc debuted with the Bel Canto Chorus of Milwaukee, Madison Symphony Orchestra and New Jersey Symphony Orchestra, as well as making her Washington National Opera debut as Cunégonde in Francesca Zambello’s production of Candide.
 She was a participant in the Mozart Residency at the Aix-en-Provence Festival.

 Ms Pogorelc is a recent graduate of the Curtis Institute of Music, under the tutelage of Mikael Eliasen and Julia Faulkner.
 During her studies at the Curtis Institute of Music, Pogorelc performed as Lisette in Puccini’s La Rondine, Lucia in Benjamin Britten’s The Rape of Lucretia, Le Feu in Ravel’s L’enfant et les sortilèges, Barbarina in Mozart’s Le nozze di Figaro, and Musetta in Puccini’s La bohéme, as well as appearing in numerous recitals.
 She was also a soloist for Luciano Berio’s Sinfonia with the Curtis Symphony Orchestra, traveling to perform at Carnegie Hall under the baton of Ludovic Morlot.

-In addition to The Ginette Theano Prize at Glyndebourne Cup, Pogorelc received first prize in The Carolyn Bailey and Dominick Argento Vocal Competition, first place in the Hal Leonard Art Song Competition, a grant from the Gerda Lissner/Liederkranz Foundation’s Lieder/Art Song competition, and an Emerging Artist Award from Opera Index.
+Ms. Pogorelc was the recipient of The Ginette Theano Prize for Most Promising Talent, as well as being the youngest finalist of the first ever Glyndebourne Opera Cup.
+She was featured as part of the Sky Arts series, broadcast all over Europe and in the United States on Medici.
+She has additionally received first prize in The Carolyn Bailey and Dominick Argento Vocal Competition, first place in the Hal Leonard Art Song Competition, a grant from the Gerda Lissner/Liederkranz Foundation’s Lieder/Art Song competition, and an Emerging Artist Award from Opera Index.
 In the 2017 competition, she took second place in the Upper-Midwest Region of the Metropolitan National Opera Council Auditions.
 She has also won first place in numerous competitions, including Classical Singer Magazine Competition, The Schmidt Competition, The American Prize, and Wisconsin Conservatory of Music Art Song Festival.
 She is the 2014 Gold Award winner in the Classical Voice division at NFAA YoungArts and in June 2014, she was featured on National Public Radio’s, From the Top.

 Ms. Pogorelc is from Milwaukee, Wisconsin and currently resides in Chicago, Illinois.